cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

   - not using the latest secure releases
 - OpenFGA/App Operations Failures
   - failure to check the provenance and integrity of code used
-  - failure to check the provenance and integrity of confiuration used
+  - failure to check the provenance and integrity of configuration used
   - failure to check the provenance and integrity of model(s) used
   - failure to secure keys, OIDC TLS, or database encryption and access control and auditing
-  - failute to plan for continuity and disaster recovery
+  - failure to plan for continuity and disaster recovery
   - failure to plan for security incident response
   - OpenFGA API service unavailable at runtime, either failing in a secure closed way, or due to DoS attack
   - Store database unavailable at runtime, either failing in a secure closed way, or due to DoS attack